 - Automated playbooks and lifecycle workflows

-- Customer Health Scores pulling usage, support & sentiment data
+- Customer Health Scores pulling usage, support, and sentiment data

 - Horizon AI for predictive analytics and trend identification